vacanza/holidays/README.rst

     '1/1/2014' in us_holidays    # True
     1388597445 in us_holidays    # True

-Some holidays may be only present in parts of a country:
+Some holidays may be only present in parts of an entity:

 .. code-block:: python